The Unexpected Risks of Performance-Based Billing for Retention Software

 This is why performance-based billing models have a "risk-free" appearance.
 It's all upside, right?

-When it comes to failed payment recovery, or any customer-retention tool, there are common pitfalls to performance-based billing.
-The results can be frustrating, as they drive business decisions that come with outsized hidden costs (both in the form of lower retention, and higher fees).
+When it comes to failed payment recovery, or "dunning," there are common issues with performance-based billing.
+The results can be frustrating, as they drive business decisions that come with large, hidden costs (both in the form of lower retention, and higher fees).

 After reading this short post, you'll learn how to avoid the biggest risks—and find a better way to measure changes to your customer retention.